 How about the 12-inch MacBook?

 You might expect the MacBook to easily walk over its older siblings.
 It’s slimmer, lighter, and more portable.
 Fanless and wafer-thin, the MacBook looks like a laptop from the future.
 But it has some glaring flaws.

 The first problem is the processor.
 Intel’s Core M is pretty advanced for a mobile processor, but it’s also meant for extremely slim systems that are often passively cooled.
 That means it can’t be as quick as its siblings, or it’ll melt itself into a puddle of goo.
 In our initial review of the MacBook, we found it offers roughly three-quarters the performance of a standard fifth-generation Core, which is now three generations behind the most recent processors from Intel.

 Apple attempted to fix the poor performance with a processor update in mid-2017.
 Moving it up to seventh-generation processors, the MacBook now offers three options: The $1,300 “Core m3,” the $1,600 “Core i5,” and the $1,750 “Core i7.”
 In our tests, the Core m3 showed itself to be impressive for a mobile processor, competing with the MateBook X’s Core i5-7200U in single-core performance, but it still lags behind the previous generation MacBook Pro.

-While we haven’t tested it yet, it should be noted that the “Core i5 and i7” versions of the MacBook are not the same i5-7200U and i7-7500U processors you’ll find in something like the MacBook Pro or standard 2017 Windows laptops.
+While we haven’t tested it yet, it should be noted that the “Core i5 and i7” versions of the MacBook are not the same i5-7200U and i7-7500U processors you’ll find in something like the MacBook Pro or other Windows laptops.
 Rather, they’re rebranded, seventh-generation i5-7Y54 and i7-7Y75 versions of the old low-powered Core chips — you can blame Intel for the confusion there.
-And given Intel’s latest eighth-generation CPUs that are now quad-core and even faster and more efficient, the MacBook’s performance falls even further behind.
+And given Intel’s latest 8th-generation CPUs that are now quad-core and even faster and more efficient, the MacBook’s performance falls even further behind.